A “wholistic” approach to imaging 🙂

 Saturation (and Vibrance)

-I’m a big fan of saturation – I love bright colors in my images as much as I love great tonal range.
+I’m a big fan of saturation – I love bright colours in my images as much as I love great tonal range.
 But saturation is definitely icing – you must bake the cake to perfection before icing it.

 I can’t stress this enough – don’t saturate early!